mpradam/udacity_p1/README.md

 3. By how much do prices spike?
 4. Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Boston?

-I would also like to find out if...
+But what I realy would like to find out is if...

-6. There is a strong correlation between the size of the listing and its price.
+1. There is a strong correlation between the size of the listing and its price.
-7. Location is the most important variable for demand and pricing.
+2. Location is the most important variable for demand and pricing.
-8. Past reviews impact future listings of the place.
+3. Past reviews impact future listings of the place.

 Content